© 2024 Ideastream Public Media

 Some are launching civil discourse initiatives.

 Case Western Reserve University started an advisory group to promote respectful debate.
 Baldwin Wallace is requiring freshmen to take a class on depolarization.
-Ohio State University provides online workshops for its faculty and staff.
+Ohio State University provides workshops for its students.

 Ohio Wesleyan University is one of the most recent universities to join the fray by offering a new certificate for navigating divisive conversations from the Constructive Dialogue Institute.
 The online training will be accompanied by in-person practice with peers.